 Minnesota high school students have opportunities to prepare for college by challenging themselves with college-level courses in high school.
-Students may:

 Most high school students who intend to enroll in a four-year college need to take a college entrance exam.
 About 70 percent of Minnesota high school seniors take the ACT or SAT college entrance test.
 Scores on these tests are an indicator of the college readiness of Minnesota's college-bound high school graduates.

 More information on high school student college entrance exam scores:

 College participation rates are defined as the number of high school graduates who enroll in a postsecondary education institution the fall after high school graduation.
 Minnesota's participation rate provides a glimpse of student behavior in the months following high school graduation.

 More information on college-going rates of high school graduates:

 Across all Minnesota colleges and universities, the percent of recent Minnesota public high school graduates who enrolled in developmental education has remained relatively stable at 28 to 30 percent between 2006 and 2011.